On-Campus Student Housing

 Each campus offers intramural sports/recreational activities for any full- or part-time student enrolled in credit courses.
 Intramural sports are arranged by the Campus Student Life Office and may include flag football, basketball, volleyball, softball, golf, tennis, and racquetball.
 Each campus also has a wellness center, a weight room and a gymnasium available for student use.
 For additional information about the intramurals on campus, contact the Student Life Office on the respective campus.
 Beatrice 402-228-8152.
 Lincoln 402-437-2630.
 Milford 402-761-8227.

-The College choir performs a variety of musical styles in concerts on campus and for organizations in the community.
+The College Choir performs a variety of musical styles in concerts on campus and in the community.